Arkadiuss2/CaveTravel/README.md

 ###Assumptions
 - open to extensions:
-    + Engine, FightEngine, StoryTeller implementations should be easily substitution with existing once
+    + New Engine, FightEngine, StoryTeller implementations should be easily exchangeable with existing once
-    + New commands implementations should be added only in CaveFactory to start working.
+    + Add new Commands implementations to CaveFactory to start working.
-    + Project could be even more expandable but it all depends on: what are the business requirements
+    + Project can be even more expandable but "What are the business requirements?".
 - easy to add new content:
     + characters
     + monsters